Cave in Rock State Park Restaurant/Kaylors'

 Located at the southeastern tip of Southern Illinois, along the beautiful Ohio River, is the Cave-in-Rock State Park Restaurant and Lodging Facility.
 Enjoy the comfort of the cabins and restaurant as you relax and unwind in this unspoiled nature area.

 Spend a night, or a week, in one of our cabins perched 80ft above the Ohio river on Pirate's Bluff and visit the legendary cave which gives the park its name.
 Although each cabin comes complete with a small refrigerator, microwave, and coffee maker, you can forget cooking, and dine in our family style restaurant, open Mon thru Fri.
-11am-8pm, Sat.
-8am-8pm, and Sun.
+11am-9pm, Sat.
+8am-9pm, and Sun.
 8am-6pm.
+Winter schedule: (Dec-Mar) Closed Mon - Thurs, 11am-8pm Friday, 8am-8pm Saturday, 8am-3pm Sunday, with our all you can eat buffet every Sunday starting at 11am.
 Enjoy lunch and dinner in the dining room or enjoy the amazing view while dining on our patio.
 A full alcohol bar is available for your dining pleasure.

 Take a step back in time as you explore the infamous cave and imagine the pirates that preyed on the unsuspecting families that traveled the Ohio River on flatboats, from Cincinnati, south to the Mississippi River.